Menu

 Research

-You’ll perform research with cutting-edge equipment — St. Edward’s is proud to be considered one of the best-equipped and best-funded small college chemistry departments in the country.
+You’ll perform research with cutting-edge instrumentation — St. Edward’s is proud to be considered one of the best-equipped and best-funded small college chemistry departments in the country.
 We’ve been highly successful in securing external funding in support of an advanced curriculum, modern laboratory instrumentation and undergraduate research.

 Departmental and Research Funding